Motorcycle Accidents | Lenahan Law Firm Blog

 The Danger of Infection After a Motorcycle Accident

 Motorcyclists lack the protection of an enclosed vehicle.
 Thus, they are vulnerable to serious injuries in a collision.
 Many injuries that bikers sustain involve open wounds, which allow bacteria to enter the body.
-For this reason, bikers face an extra danger after a crash and should keep an eye out for any signs of infection.
+For this reason, bikers face an extra danger after a motorcycle crash and should keep an eye out for any signs of infection.

 The Dangers of Dooring Accidents

 When riding a bike or a motorcycle, most bikers know to keep their eyes open for nearby traffic.
 After all, cars are much larger, heavier, and more powerful than bikes, which means most any collision will result in the cyclist getting injured.
 However, one danger that many forget is dooring.
 Dooring is a serious problem, one that many car drivers and passengers are completely unaware of.
 So let’s all be a little safer with this knowledge.
-And if you were injured in a dooring accident, here’s what you should know about filing a personal injury claim.
+And if you were injured in a Dallas dooring accident, here’s what you should know about filing a personal injury claim.

 Better Motorcycle Safety Gear Is On Its Way